UmamiAppearance/rollup-plugin-import-manager/README.md

 A [minimatch pattern](https://github.com/isaacs/minimatch), which specifies the file where the unit is located.

 It is always a good idea to set it, even if the files are already limited by include or exclude.
-The reason for this is, that a the unit is expected to be in the specified file and and error is thrown if it doesn't match.
+The reason for this is, that a the unit is expected to be in the specified file if the value is set and an error is thrown if it doesn't match.
 Otherwise it will simply be ignored, if a match is not there.

 Also for unit creation this is almost always critical.
-If there are multiple source files, the fresh import statement will get created in any file, that is processed (and this maybe not what you want and also will most likely lead to errors).
+If there are multiple source files, and no file is specified, the fresh import statement will get created in any file, that is processed (and this probably not what you want and also will most likely lead to errors).

 However, it is not mandatory.